JohnMurray/busan/decisions/001-protobuf.md

   + This is a violation of the Actor model, which means several promises (actor isolation, simpler concurrency, location transparency, etc) are no longer feasible within the framework.
-  + This exposes a potentially contoversial amount of choice to the user.
+  + This exposes a potentially controversial amount of choice to the user.
   + This handicaps future development of features/utilities or adds complexity of only being able to apply features/utilities to a subset of applications.
   + This requires additional rigor from developers to adhere to best practices.